haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ## haddock3-cfg

-An other very interesting CLI is `haddock3-cfg`.
+Another very interesting CLI is `haddock3-cfg`.
-This CLI allows you to list the parameter names, their description and default values for each available modules.
+This CLI allows you to list the parameter names, their description, and default values for each available module.
 Used without any option, the command `haddock3-cfg` will return all [Global parameters](/software/haddock3/manual/global_parameters).

-To access the list of parameters for a given module, you should use the optinal argument `-m <module_name>`.
+To access the list of parameters for a given module, you should use the optional argument `-m <module_name>`.
 As an example, to list available parameters for the module `seletopclusts`, you should run the following command:

 ```bash